 - 9. There have been several developments in connection with the process to be followed to obtain permission since the decision in Agbabiaka. - 10.
 On 29 November 2021, the FCDO established the ToE Unit.
 The ToE Unit is responsible for ascertaining the stance of different overseas governments to the taking of oral evidence from persons within their territory.
-On that matter, the response of the ToE Unit is determinative. - 11.
+On that matter, the response of the ToE Unit is determinative.
+In the months since, the ToE Unit has collected the information it has received from different overseas governments.
+It is intended that, in due course, the FCDO will publish a list of responses (see paragraph 23 below). - 11.
 Representations made prior to 29 November 2021 as to whether a particular state has any objection to the taking of oral evidence from an individual within its territory should no longer be relied on. - 12.
 The process which should now be followed in the Employment Tribunals is set out below. - 13.
 In any case where a party wishes to rely on oral evidence by video or telephone from a person located abroad (including evidence from the party personally), that party or their representative must notify the Employment Tribunal office which is dealing with the case of the following: - (a) the case number; - (b) confirmation that the party wishes to rely on evidence from a person located abroad; - (c) the dates of any listed hearing(s) in respect of which the request for the person to give evidence from abroad is being made; and - (d) the state from whose territory that person would, if permitted, be giving oral evidence.